backdrop-contrib/slick/README.txt

 Most heavy logic were already moved to backend, however slick can be optimized more by configuring the "Cache" value per slick instance.

-Ditch all the slick logic to cached bare HTML:
-1. Persistent: the cached content will persist (be displayed) till the next cron runs, best for static contents where freshness is no use, such as logo, team, profile video, more permanent home slideshows, etc.
-2. Any number: slick is expired (detached from cached contents) by the selected expiration time, and fetches fresh contents till the next cache rebuilt.
-   If stale cache is not cleared, slick will keep fetching fresh contents.

-Be sure to have a working cron job to clear stale cache, so that slick is loaded from the correct cached version.
-At any rate, cached contents will be refreshed regardless of the expiration time after the cron hits due to the nature of cron.

 Note: Slick is already faster, lighter and less memory than similar[1] solutions[2] for anonymous users with just Drupal cache.
 The builtin Slick Cache option is more useful for authenticated traffic, best with Authcache.